washamaral/advanced_python/README.md

 # advanced_python
-Share learning of multithreading python
+Share learning of multithreading in python